kent-map/kent/projects/black-history/README.md

-`ve-header title="Black History Month" background=gh:kent-map/images/banners/xxx.JPG .sticky`
+`ve-header title="Black History" background=gh:kent-map/images/banners/xxx.JPG .sticky`

-Reclaiming narratives is a call to action for Black communities across the UK to step into the role of storytellers, historians, and custodians of black heritage.
-MA Creative writing student Liam Cohen has been inspired to explore the stories of black lives in Kent.
-Read his articles, along with those of other researchers, on key black figures in Kent's past.
+Reclaiming narratives is a call to action for Black communities across the UK to step into the role of storytellers, historians, and custodians of Black heritage.
+MA Creative writing student Liam Cohen has been inspired to explore the stories of Black lives in Kent.
+Read his articles, along with those of other researchers, on key Black figures in Kent's past.

 # &nbsp;